fttlov/JCAdvance/README.md

   ### New Smart Sensitivity Adjustment

 How it works: Launch the game, use the in-game settings to configure the controls, then, if necessary, use hotkeys to fine-tune the gyro (aiming) sensitivity (+- 5 units).
 After exiting the game, you’ll see a full log of the sensitivity changes in the console window; take the latest value and save it to Config.exe

+### Gyro Tightening (Dynamic Smoothing)

+**How it works:**
+Tightening is a dynamic, speed-based low-pass filter (originally designed by JibbSmart) used to eliminate hand tremors, pulse twitches, and natural hardware sensor noise.
+Unlike a traditional "deadzone" that blocks small inputs entirely, Tightening smoothly dampens the sensitivity only when the controller is moving very slowly or being held still.
+When you move the controller quickly (fast flicks), the filter automatically disengages, giving you 1:1 raw and responsive input.

+**Recommended Values:**
+* **`0.0` (Disabled):** Best for hardcore competitive players with perfectly steady hands and high-quality controllers (like **DualSense** or **DualShock 4**).
+Provides the absolute rawest input, but you might notice micro-jitters from your own pulse.
+* **`1.0` - `2.0` (The Golden Mean / Default):** Ideal for most players.
+It completely removes stationary crosshair jitter while keeping micro-adjustments (like sniper aiming) incredibly smooth and responsive.
+* **`3.0` - `5.0` (For Joy-Cons & Shaky Hands):** Nintendo **Joy-Cons** have inherently "noisier" and cheaper MEMS sensors compared to Sony controllers.
+Values in this range perfectly anchor the crosshair and hide the hardware noise, making Joy-Cons feel incredibly stable.
+* **`10.0+`:** Setting this value too high will make the gyro feel "muddy" or cause stuttering when tracking moving targets, as the speed constantly dips below the dampening threshold.

   ### Polling Rate & Performance
   Default program polling rate is now 250 Hz (sleepTimeout=4 in config.ini; 1 sec = 1000ms / 4).
 CPU usage even at 250 Hz is only 0.30% to 0.60% :) The app uses a surprisingly small amount of PC resources